 - Token ring algorithm

-- Bully Algorithm — selection of a node with max.
-ID
+- Bully Algorithm — selecting the node with the highest ID

 Detailed analysis